user8595/user8595.github.io/content/posts/chdman-for-compressing-isos.md

 # Conclusion

 This tool can be effecive for saving space, especially when storing such files in a device with limited storage.
-Be wary however though, as for applying ROM hack patches will be impossible, according to a source i found off the internet, as the converted file is different frm the original, therefore patches aren't possible to apply onto the .chd file.
+Be wary however though, as for applying ROM hack patches will be impossible according to a source i found off the internet, as the converted file is different from the original.
+Therefore, patches aren't possible to apply onto the .chd file.